How unweighted GPA works

 Unweighted vs weighted — when each one matters

-Most selective US colleges recalculate your GPA on an internal unweighted scale to compare students fairly across schools that weight differently.
-Course rigor is then judged separately from the transcript.
-So unweighted is the apples-to-apples number; the weighted GPA signals ambition.
-Some scholarships, class rank, and valedictorian calculations still use weighted, so always know both.
+Most selective US colleges re-derive your GPA on a single unweighted baseline so applicants from differently-weighted schools can be compared on equal footing, then weigh course difficulty as a separate signal.
+That makes unweighted the apples-to-apples number; the weighted GPA reflects ambition.
+Some scholarships, class rank, and valedictorian calculations still run on weighted figures, so it pays to know both.
 The AP GPA Calculator and Honors GPA Calculator cover the bonus side.

 What if your school uses a different scale?